cdotstout/sod/README.md

 Note that in some cases you might need to substitute 0.0.0.0 in the tftp command with 'localhost'.

+## Installing apps to flash

+If running on a device that has a flash filesystem, you can also install snapshots into the device.
+To install a new app, use

+   ] dartino install lines.snap

+From there, the process is as above.
+Once installed you can run the program with

+  ] dartino run <path>/lines.snap

+Typically, <path> is something like `spifs/`.

+Programs installed this way will be loaded from flash to ram and then run.
+To run directly from flash, you can install a program heap blob that is directly runnable.
+This involves an extra step to allocate space:

+  ] dartino prepareblob lines.blob

+This should print a line like

+  flashtool -i ObjectEquals=0x21b149 -i GetField=0x21b171 -i SetField=0x21b181
+  -i ListIndexGet=0x21b199 -i ListIndexSet=0x21b1c9 -i ListLength=0x21b1f9
+  0x219679 <snapshot file> 0x90075000 lines.blob

+The `flashtool` program can be found at `third_party/dartino/out/DebugLK`.
+Using the given command line, it will produce a matching `lines.blob` file.
+Again, this can be installed using

+  ] dartino install lines.blob

+and run using

+  ] dartino run <path>/lines.blob

+Note that other filesystem operations are prohibited while programs run from flash.
+To write to the filesystem, first freeze those programs using

+  ] dartino freeze

+and unfreeze afterwards with

+  ] dartino unfreeze

 ## Building
 The main binary is \out\build-$target\lk.bin for flashing into dev boards or lk.elf for qemu runs.